oktaytuncay/Kubernetes/kubernetes.md

 With the rules we can create with RBAC, we can define which user should have access to which objects or we can define what kind of API operations they should be authorized.

 Let's say we want to create a pod without getting the image from a public Docker hub registry.
 Or maybe we don't want to use the latest image version.
-Or we do not permit run as a root user.
+Or we do not permit running as a root user.
 Or we want the pod to always have the tag.
-Or you do not want to allow that request or allow certain capabilities only or to enforce that. or we just want to allow certain capabilities
+Or you do not want to allow that request or allow certain capabilities only or to enforce that. or we just want to allow certain capabilities.

 ```properties
 apiVersion: v1